 Q: How do energy efficiencies compare between direct drive motors and geared motors?

 A: Since the change was made to IE3 motors several years ago on the gear motor design, the energy efficiency is very similar between direct drive motors and gear motors.

 Q: Why do the direct drive fans take significantly less time to install?

 A: Fans ship preassembled and factory configured for each application.
-Pre-wired fans and WiFi controls allow cooling to begin almost immediately.
+Pre-wired fans and wireless controls allow cooling to begin almost immediately.

 Q: Why is there a different blade design for the Revolution 75 Series and the Revolution 25 Series?

 A: The Revolution 25 Series is available in sizes from 6 to 12 ft. in diameter.
 The blades are single material thick.
 This fan is intended to be used in smaller spaces.